eyeree/devgui-c9/README.md

-Makes a node.js application editable via web browser.
-It is based on a fork of https://github.com/ajaxorg/cloud9.
+Provides a web based GUI for developing node.js applications.
+Includes a full featured code editor with integrated debugging.

 # Installation and Usage

-    npm install --save-dev weditable
+    npm install -g devgui
-    wedit
+    cd <node app directory>
+    gevgui

 This will start a web server on port 3131.
 You can access it by pointing your browser to: [http://localhost:3131](http://localhost:3131).

 You can specify a different port using `-p PORT` flag.

-    wedit -p 1234
+    devgui -p 1234

 By default the servife will only listen to localhost.
 To listen to a different IP or hostname, use the `-l HOSTNAME` flag.
 If you want to listen to all IP's:

-    wedit -l 0.0.0.0
+    devgui -l 0.0.0.0

 If you are listening to all IPs it is adviced to add authentication to the IDE.
 You can either do this by adding a reverse proxy in front of the service, or use the built in basic authentication through the `--username` and `--password` flags.

-    wedit --username SOMEUSER --password SOMEPW
+    devgui --username SOMEUSER --password SOMEPW

 You may also specify the directory that contains your node.js application using the workspace, `-w DIRECTORY`, flag.
-By default the service assumes your project is in the current working directory when run the wedit command.
+By default devgui assumes your project is in the current working directory when run the wedit command.

-    wedit -w ~/git/myproject
+    devgui -w ~/git/myproject

+# Status and Goals

+This version of devgui is based on on a fork of https://github.com/ajaxorg/cloud9 with a few quick and dirty bug fixes applied.
+It works well enough to be used for serious node.js application development, but...

+The open source cloud9 codebase and many of it's core dependencies, such as the APF (https://github.com/ajaxorg/apf), haven't received much attention recently and have very little community support or documentation.
+It also hasn't kept up with new releases of other dependencies, such as ACE (https://github.com/ajaxorg/ace), the javescript based editor implemenation it uses.
+I also find the open sourced cloud9 codebase to be a bit more complex than would be ideal for a community supported node.js application development gui (cloud9, after all, is aiming for a different target).

+In short, while useful in its current form, devgui isn't the lean, focused, and stable node.js application development tool I want it to be, and that the node.js community deserves.

+My origional intent was to incrementally evlove the code base into that tool, but after some consideration I decided that a clean start, still using ACE, would be a better way to acieve devgui's goal:

+> Provide all developers with an easy to use and modify gui that streamlines the node.js development process and is powerful engough to satisify the needs of experienced developers working on complex applications.

+That version of devgui is being developed at https://github.com/eyeree/devgui.
+It will replace the contents of the devgui npm package once it has enough functionality to support the development of itself.

+In the mean time, I hope you find this version of devgui to be an useful preview of things to come.

-# Cloud9 IDE
+# About the Cloud9 IDE

 Cloud9 is an open source IDE built with [Node.JS] on the back-end and JavaScript/HTML5 on the client.
 It is one component of the hosted service at [c9.io](http://c9.io).
 The version available here runs on